felipeleivav/yboard/README.md

 This means a couple of things:

+- Yboard directly connects to websocket server

-- There is no authentication mechanisms nor additional backend logic
+- There is no authentication mechanisms nor additional backend logic implemented
 - All the rooms are publicly accessible (only protected by a random unique id, thanks [nanoid](https://github.com/ai/nanoid))
 - Since a room is basically a [shared document](https://docs.yjs.dev/api/y.doc), any user could eventually rewrite the whole document by writing their own client application
-- Yboard is supposed to be the simplest thing

 So please don't use YBoard for highly sensitive data or production environments.